More output does not mean more taste.

 When generation is cheap, the scarce work is comparison: seeing dimensions, tradeoffs, and evidence across options.

-Cognitive Science Ph.D. student at UC San Diego, advised by Prof. Steven P. Dow in ProtoLab.
+Cognitive Science Ph.D. student at UC San Diego Advised by Prof. Steven P. Dow in ProtoLab.

 Thesis thread